-In addition to the illustrations in the collections at the Boise Public Library, The Delaware Art Museum and the New Britiain Museum of American Art, examples of her work can be found in the Art Institute of Chicago, as well as the Cabinet of American Illustration at the Library of Congress, Washington, D.C.
+In addition to the illustrations in the collections at the Boise Public Library, The Delaware Art Museum, and the New Britiain Museum of American Art, examples of her work can be found in the Art Institute of Chicago, as well as the Cabinet of American Illustration at the Library of Congress, Washington, DC.
 Despite all that, it was not until 1972 and the release of her reminiscences, edited by Rodman Paul and published by the Huntington Library in San Marino, California, that a revival of inerest in her work began.
-It was not only about time, but overdue—and despite an impressive bibliography, she is still an artist who should devinitely be much better known.
-7.
+It was not only about time, but overdue—and despite an impressive bibliography, she is still an artist who should definitely be much better known.

-1 Peter H. Hassrick, American Frontier Life: Early Western Painting and Prints (New York: Abbeville Press, Inc., 1987), 6.
+Peter H. Hassrick, American Frontier Life: Early Western Painting and Prints (New York: Abbeville Press, Inc., 1987), 6.

 Re: the Foote illustrations in the Boise Public Library: there is some controversy; they have been variously described as originals in 1920 and 1939, as reproductions in 1921, as copies in 1931, and as proofs in 1932.
 See Boise City Dept. of Arts and History, Boise Public Library, History Request Form #CHR 16015.
 It also brings to mind the late illustrator and historian of illustration, Murray Tinkelman, who once said to me, “an illustrator creates art for reproduction. . . . an illustration might be a work of art where the original is the reproduction.”

-Paul Rodman, ed., Mary Hallock Foote, A Victorian Gentlewoman in the Far West: The Reminiscences of Mary Hallock Foote, San Marino, CA, Huntington Library, 1972
+Paul Rodman, ed., Mary Hallock Foote, A Victorian Gentlewoman in the Far West: The Reminiscences of Mary Hallock Foote (San Marino, CA: Huntington Library, 1972)

 ADDITIONAL SELECTED BIBLIOGRAPHY

-Shelley Armitage, “The Illustrator as Writer: Mary Hallock Foote and the Myth of the West,” Under the Sun: Myth and Realism in Western American Literature, Troy, New York, Whitson, 1985, PP. 150-174
+Shelley Armitage, “The Illustrator as Writer: Mary Hallock Foote and the Myth of the West,” Under the Sun: Myth and Realism in Western American Literature (Troy, NY: Whitson, 1985) 150-174.

-Darlis Miller, Mary Hallock Foote, Author-Illustrator of the Old West, Norman, Oklahoma, University of Oklahoma Press, 2002.
+Darlis Miller, Mary Hallock Foote, Author-Illustrator of the Old West (Norman, OK: University of Oklahoma Press, 2002).
 This is part of a series on significant westerners, including John Muir, Annie Oakley and the amazing Native American, woman, Red Cloud.

 My thanks to the following people for making it possible to publish the Mary Hallock Foote works in their collections, as well as providing the very useful information about them: Keith Gervaise, Collections Manager, New Britain Museum of American Art, New Britain, CT; Erin Tohill Robin, Chief Registrar, Delaware Art Museum, Wilmington, Delaware; Ari Zickau, Information Services Librarian, Boise Public Library, as well as the Boise Public Library Administration, Boise, Idaho; and Stephanie Plunkett, Deputy Director and Chief Curator, Norman Rockwell Museum, Stockbridge, MA, who asked me to write about this remarkable artist for the Museum’s Illustration History Website.